 ASU 2016-02 Leases (Topic 842): In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Codification (ASU) No. 2016-02, Leases (Topic 842).
 The ASU's core principle is to increase transparency and comparability among organizations by requiring recognition or rights and obligations from lease contracts longer than one year as assets and liabilities on the balance sheet.

 The pattern of expense recognition in the statement of activities will depend on a lease's classification.
-For not-for-profit organizations, the standard takes effect for fiscal years beginning after December 15, 2021.
-The Organization is evaluating the effect that ASU No. 2016-02 will have on its financial statements and related disclosures.
+For not-for-profit organizations, the standard takes effect for fiscal years beginning after December 15, 2022.